jonnonz1/nz-statute-book/acts/public/2017/land-transfer-act-2017.md

   (b) if sent by fax, at the time shown on the record of transmission:
   (c) if sent by email, at the time a record of transmission shows that it was received in the electronic communications system:
   (d) if sent to or from an electronic workspace facility, at the time a record of transmission shows that it was received in the electronic communications system:
+  (da) if sent by courier service, at the time of delivery recorded by the courier service provider:
   (e) in the case of any prescribed method, at the time prescribed.
 (2) Subsection (1) does not apply if a person shows that through no fault on the person's part, the notice was not received within the time specified in subsection (1).
 (3) For the purposes of subsection (1)﻿(a), it is sufficient to prove that the notice was properly addressed and posted.